duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 Ephemeral is a special tag possessed by wind dervishes.
 It can be removed by a Dunecaster, but can't otherwise be dispelled.
-Equally, when a wind dervish that has been buffed by a dunecaster is dispelled, it does not regain the "ephemeral" tag and does not disappear at the end of the turn.
+Equally, when a wind dervish that has been buffed by a dunecaster is dispelled, it does not regain the ephemeral keyword and does not disappear at the end of the turn.

 ### Golem